Hall of Mosses Trail: Why We Didn’t Rush This Short Hike

 The bigleaf maples are the star of this hike, but we also paused at a section featuring a cluster of shorter evergreen trees shaped almost like perfect Christmas trees, their blue-green needles tipped with fresh spring growth.

-Not because the trail was difficult, but because there was always something new to notice.
+We probably stopped every ten feet because there was always something new to notice.

 That’s my biggest recommendation for this hike: stop moving sometimes.